ajschumacher/hbr/hbr-physical_timeline.md

 > Bare lists of words are found suggestive to an imaginative and excited mind.
 -Ralph Waldo Emerson, writer and philosopher (1803-1882) (thanks to [a.w.a.d](http://wordsmith.org/awad/))

 I'm working on the Harvard Business Review data set (a [kaggle](http://www.kaggle.com/) [thing](https://www.kaggle.com/c/harvard-business-review-vision-statement-prospect/)).
 I want to make the timeline more physically intuitive and more closely linked to the pages of HBR.
 I'm using R with knitr (R markdown) to show my work.
-All errors due to [Aaron Schumacher](mailto:ajschumacher@gmail.com).
+I'm [Aaron Schumacher](mailto:ajschumacher@gmail.com) and I welcome any comments, corrections, suggestions, etc.

 ```r